nicegamer7/MLA-Shim/README.md

 # MLA-Shim
-An addon for the WordPress Plugin "Media Library Assistant".
+An intermediate plugin for the WordPress Plugin "Media Library Assistant".

 # Usage
 This plugin is to be used with Media Library Assistant Alternate Shortcode.
 See the Example Usage section below.